 Virtues in Practice

-The Year of Charity
+The Year of Hope

 One of the great gifts of educating in a Catholic school is the virtue formation that occurs on a daily basis.
 St. Thomas Aquinas Regional School has been a part of this emphasis through the implementation of the Virtues in Practice program.
-Developed by the Dominican Sisters of St. Cecilia Congregation, this program offers a three-year cycle of virtues based on the theological virtues of Faith, Hope and Love.
+Developed by the Dominican Sisters of St. Cecilia Congregation, this program offers a three-year cycle of virtues based on the theological virtues of Faith, Hope, and Love.
 Each month, students from Pre-K all the way to 8th grade are introduced to a new virtue as well as a fitting saint that exemplified that virtue.
 Our principal, Sister Kateri Rose, introduces that virtue to the whole school at the beginning of each month in an all-school assembly.
-Monthly virtue home projects are assigned throughout the grades, so that this virtue can not only be a definition that is taught but a habit that is formed.
+Monthly virtue home projects are assigned throughout the grades so that this virtue can not only be a definition that is taught but a habit that is formed.

 The students use Virtue in Practice booklets in the classroom to study each virtue through the designated saint during the month.
 The Parent Guide* was sent home at the beginning of the school year and contains the home projects.
 All these booklets are available to view by clicking on the images to the left.